 Fashion waste, Marie Kondo and energy

-Recently my daughter had to watch ABC’s War on Waste series as part of her school assessment.
-We got interested, fascinated and then shocked at the stats on fast fashion – 85% textiles purchased by Aussies are sent to landfill every year.
+My daughter had to watch ABC’s War on Waste series as part of her school assessment.
+We got interested, fascinated and then shocked at the stats on fast fashion – 85 percent of textiles purchased by Aussies are sent to landfill every year.

 Fast fashion utilises fibres like nylon, acrylic and polyester that are petroleum derived and will take up to 1000 years to biodegrade.
 Fast fashion’s social impact is negative too.
 80% of these clothes are made in Asia by exploited young women living in poverty.
 But I realised people don’t really care because it does not impact them.
 What we care about is mountain loads of unfolded laundry or a disorganised wardrobe that gives us the shivers!
 Clutter drains energy, diminishes productivity and makes people depressed.